EmmaJane22/HappyCamper/README.md

 https://stackoverflow.com/questions/29516093/how-to-redirect-to-a-external-404-page-python-flask

 * Code Institute's Task Manager mini-project tutorial https://codeinstitute.net/

+* Code Institute’s tutorial for EmailJS was used for the Email functionality Putting it all together > Sending Emails Using EmailJS > Sending Emails!

 ### Media